 - ¼ cup coconut oil

 - 1 tablespoon vanilla extract

-- Preheat oven to 300˚F. Line a sheet pan with foil.
+Preheat oven to 275˚F. Line a sheet pan with foil.
 Spray foil generously with cooking spray.
-Rub pan with a paper towel to evenly coat pan with oil.
+Rub the pan with a paper towel to evenly coat pan with oil.
 Spray again lightly (Don’t skip this step.
-This will keep granola from sticking to pan after baking)
+This will keep the granola from sticking to the pan after baking)

-- Pour over almond/sesame seed mixture and mix well.
-Transfer mixture to prepared baking sheet.
+Pour over almond/sesame seed mixture and mix well.
+Transfer mixture to the prepared baking sheet.
 Be sure to scrape all the good maple syrup/oil mixture that's left in the bowl.
-Spread to an even thickness
+Spread to an even thickness.

-- Bake for 30 minutes then stir well with a spatula to redistribute.
-Return to oven and bake another 15-25 minutes or until golden brown.
-Watch carefully the last 15-20 minutes as ovens vary.
-You want it golden but not too deep brown.
+Bake for 30 minutes then stir well with a spatula to redistribute.
+Return to oven and bake another 15-25 minutes or until a medium golden brown.

-- Remove from oven and allow to cool completely on pan then transfer to airtight storage containers (I use wide-mouth glass jars.)
-Can be stored at room temperature for up to a week and in the freezer for several months.
+Remove from oven and allow to cool completely on the pan then transfer to airtight storage containers (I use wide-mouth glass jars.)
+Can be stored at room temperature for a week to 10 days and in the freezer for several months.

 See Café Tips above for further tips and more detailed instructions.

 The Café Sucre Farine is a participant in the Amazon Affiliate Program.
 The Amazon Affiliate Program is designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.
 The price you pay as a consumer does not change, but if you make a purchase through one of our links, we receive a small commission – and we continue delivering delicious recipes to you!